khw11044/khw11044.github.io/_posts/blog/papers/paper-etc/2021-04-02-GenerativeProbabolitic.md

 Given a new data point $$\bar{x} \in \mathbb{R^m}$$, we design a novelty test to assert whether $$\bar{x}$$ was sampled from model (1).
 We begin by observing that $$\bar{x}$$ can be non-linearly projected onto $$\bar{x}^{||} \in \mathcal{M}$$ via $$\bar{x}^{||} = f(\bar{z})$$, where $$\bar{z} = g(\bar{x})$$.
-Assuming f to be smooth enough, we perform a linearization based on its first-order Taylor expansion
+Assuming $$f$$ to be smooth enough, we perform a linearization based on its first-order Taylor expansion

 $$f(z) = f(\bar{z}) + J_{f}(\bar{z})(z − \bar{z}) + O(||z − \bar{z}||^2) , \qquad \qquad (2) $$